February 18, 2020

-During August we helped 430 people buy, sell or refinance their properties.
-We provided seller side closing statements two or more days prior to closing in 93% of the transactions that we closed.
-Our title team completed initial Monroe County orders in four or fewer days for 86% of our transactions.
+In January we helped 283 people buy, sell or refinance their properties.
+Our title team produced new commitments in an average of 4.9 days.
+Our closing team provided seller side closing statements two or more days prior to closing in 96% of our transactions.

 ~ John Bethell